cisocrgroup/Resources/manuals/profiler-manual.md

         dictionary that have a larger distance than this value are not considered to be valid correction candidates for any given word.
-      - `ocrErrorsOnHypothetic` sets the maximal distance used to find similar token with a variant pattern application.
-Just use the default value `1`.
+      - `ocrErrorsOnHypothetic` sets the maximal allowed Levenshtein distance (error distance) used to find error interpretations in addition to historical variants (see `histPatterns`).
       - `histPatterns` sets the the maximal number of patterns that can be applied to one word.
       - `cascadeRank` sets the rank of the dictionary[^5] (see